usmaanalii/javascript/ES6ForEveryone/02 - Arrow functions/analysis.md

 const old = ages.filter(age => age >= 50);
 ```

-## Arrow functions and this
+## Arrow functions and `this`

-Traditional function definitions still have their place in javascript.
-It all
-has to do with the differences in how `this` is treated between them and arrow
+Traditional function definitions still have their place in Javascript.
+It all has to do with the differences in how `this` is treated between them and arrow functions.
-functions.

 Using the original `function` syntax will see a new scope created for `this`,
 however for its counterpart the same `this` from the parent scope will be used.